Guarantees

-What developers can rely on.
+What your team can rely on.

 Topology Stays Explainable